Exploration by Optimization with Hybrid Regularizers: Logarithmic Regret with Adversarial Robustness in Partial Monitoring: Introduction

 This paper investigates partial monitoring (PM), a comprehensive model for dealing with online decision-making problems with limited feedback~\citep{Rustichini99general, Piccolboni01FeedExp3}.
 A PM game with $k$-actions and $d$-outcomes, denoted by $\calG = (\lossmat, \fbmat)$, is defined by a loss matrix $\lossmat \in [0,1]^{k \times d}$ and feedback matrix $\fbmat \in \Sigma^{k \times d}$, where $\Sigma$ is a set of feedback symbols.

 This game unfolds in a sequential manner, involving interactions between a learner and an adversary for $T$ rounds.
-At the start of the game, the learner and adversary observe $\calL$ and $\Phi$.
+At the start of the game, the learner and adversary observe~$\calL$ and $\Phi$.
 At every round $t \in [T] \coloneqq \{1,\dots, T\}$, the adversary chooses an outcome $x_t \in [d]$.
-The learner then chooses an action $\at \in [k]$ without knowing $x_t$, incurs an unobserved loss $\lossmat_{\at x_t}$, and receives a feedback symbol $\sigma_t = \fbmat_{\at x_t}$, where $A_{ij}$ is the $(i,j)$-element of matrix $A$.
+The learner then chooses an action $\at \in [k]$ without knowing $x_t$, incurs an unobserved loss $\lossmat_{\at x_t}$, and receives a feedback symbol~$\sigma_t = \fbmat_{\at x_t}$, where $A_{ij}$ is the $(i,j)$-element of matrix $A$.
 The learner does not have access to outcome and loss, but only to feedback symbols.
 The learner aims to minimize the cumulative loss over all the rounds with such limited feedback.

 To measure the performance of the learner, we consider the (pseudo-)regret $\Reg_T$, which is defined as the difference between the cumulative loss of the learner and the single optimal action $a^*$, which is determined in hindsight.
-More specifically, letting $ \Reg_T(a) = \E \big[ \sumT \prn[]{\lossmat_{\at x_t} - \lossmat_{a x_t}} \big] \com $ we define the regret by $\Reg_T = \Reg_T(a^*)$ for optimal action $ a^* = \argmin_{a \in [k]} \E \big[ \sumT \calL_{a x_t} \big] . $
+More specifically, letting $ \Reg_T(a) = \E \big[ \sumT \prn[]{\lossmat_{\at x_t} - \lossmat_{a x_t}} \big] , $ we define the regret by $\Reg_T = \Reg_T(a^*)$ for optimal action $ a^* = \argmin_{a \in [k]} \E \big[ \sumT \calL_{a x_t} \big] . $

 The difficulty of PM games is determined based on its loss matrix and feedback matrix~\citep{Bartok11minimax, lattimore19cleaning}.
-PM games fall into trivial, easy, hard, and hopeless games, for which its minimax regrets are $0$, $\Theta(\sqrt{T})$, $\Theta(T^{2/3})$, and $\Theta(T)$, respectively.
+PM games fall into trivial, easy, hard, and hopeless games, for which its minimax regrets are~$0$, $\Theta(\sqrt{T})$, $\Theta(T^{2/3})$, and $\Theta(T)$, respectively.
 PM games for which the regret can be $O(\sqrt{T})$ and $O(T^{2/3})$ are called locally and globally observable, respectively.

 PM has been mainly studied in stochastic environments and adversarial environments.
-In the stochastic environment, a sequence of outcomes $x_1, x_2, \dots \in [d]$ is drawn independently and identically from an unknown distribution $\nu^*$.
-In contrast, in the adversarial environments, outcomes are generated in an arbitrary manner and $x_t$ can depend on the past history of actions $(A_s)_{s=1}^{t-1}$.
+In stochastic environments, a sequence of outcomes $x_1, \dots, x_T \in [d]$ is drawn independently and identically from an unknown distribution $\nu^*$.
+In contrast, in adversarial environments, outcomes are generated in an arbitrary manner and $x_t$ can depend on the past history of actions $(A_s)_{s=1}^{t-1}$.